SwapnilVerma209/mini_search/README.md

 Stemmed tokens have words changed to their base form (i.e. running -> run).
 All casing is normalized (changed to lowercase).
 No filtering of stopwords or standalone punctuation is done.

+NOTE: For the Hindi Latin tokenizer, the tokens are transliterated into equivalent Devanagari tokens.
+This is to ensure compatibility with the standard Hindi tokenizer.

 NOTE: For Chinese, the results will be identical to the raw tokens.
 Chinese has very little morphology, so stemming is not necessary.